pulibrary/dls-handbook/work_cycles.md

 ### Work Cycle Wrap-up

-Occurs Friday of the last week of the work cycle at 3:00 PM.
+Occurs Monday following the last week of the work cycle at 3:00 PM.
 Participants are members of DLS and the product owner for the current project.

+We moved this meeting from Friday to make it easier for team members to take off Fridays for vacation.

 #### Goals